TheHive-Project/DigitalShadows2TH/README.md

 */10    *   *   *   * /path/to/ds2th.py find -s 15 -m
 ```

-The first time, it will create an empty `ds2th.status` in the folder of the main program.
-The Program adds `SUCCESS` when it terminates successfully.
-The birth date of this file is renewed at the start of the next execution, and emptied.
+The monitoring switch makes the program "touch" a file named
+`ds2th.status` once it has successfully finished.
+To monitor, just check
+the modification date of this file and compare it to the frequency used
+in your crontab.